 The project involves the redevelopment of the existing four-storey 1970s London Road Building with an overall internal area of 20,000m2.
 The building is currently used as teaching and office space, with an extremely cellular layout unfit for modern use.
 The new design will become the campus’ Student Hub and will include lecture theatres, library, sports facilities and catering areas.

-The existing facade will be removed and replaced and the structure re-clad with a combination of brickwork, glazing and GRC.
+The existing facade will be removed and replaced and the structure re-clad with a combination of brickwork, glazing and glass reinforced concrete.

 By refurbing and going the extra mile to save as much as possible, the Embodied Carbon for the building is just 49kgCO2e/m2 – three and a half times less than the 179kgCO2e/m2 2020 Leti education target and just under half that of the 105 kgCO2e/m2 2030 target.